ikatson/rust-sstb/README.md

 - [x] zlib bounded and unbounded performs the same in benchmarks
 - [ ] remove as much as possible unsafe and unwrap
 - [ ] analyze all casts from u64 to usize
+  - [ ] clippy actually has a lint for it in pedantic
 - [x] multi-threading
 - [x] compression is all over the place
 - [ ] files and imports are all over the place, reorganize